EI-CoreBioinformatics/mikado/docs/Algorithms.rst

         max_intron_length: {operator: le, value: 20000}
         min_intron_length: {operator: ge, value: 5}

-In order:
-    * In the parameters section, we ask for the following:
+In the parameters section, we ask for the following:

         * *exon_num.mono*: monoexonic transcripts must have one exon ("eq")
         * *exon_num.multi*: multiexonic transcripts must have more than one exon ("gt")
         * *cdna_length.mono*: monoexonic transcripts must have a length greater than 50 bps (the ".mono" suffix is arbitrary, as long as it is unique for all calls of *cdna_length*)